 SAIC anticipates a requirement to fill a Senior Information System Security Engineer in support of the Naval Information Warfare Command (NIWC) Pacific, Maritime Global Command and Control System (GCCS) Family of Systems (MGF) Project, and other C2 and/or C4I projects.
 This work will be performed on-site in San Diego, CA.

-This opportunity is contingent upon award in the Fall of 2021.
+This opportunity is contingent upon award in the Winter of 2021/2022.

 The Command and Intelligence Systems Division (Code 532) within NIWC Pacific provides systems engineering, software maintenance, integration, test, and life-cycle support for a wide range of Navy, Joint, and National C4I systems.
 These systems serve to consolidate Command, Control, Intelligence, Imagery, Planning, Coordination and Logistic capabilities to provide an integrated C4I capability to the warfighter.